leuti/udacity_api_proj/README.md

 ### Launch the docker file containing the psql database

 Run the following command "docker compose up -d"
+The psql server will start on port 5432.

 ### Create database